DS-100/sp22/syllabus.md

 - In a typical week, the homework (or project) is released on Friday and is due the following Thursday at 11:59PM Pacific.
 One or two homeworks will be on-paper written assignments; the rest will be Jupyter notebooks.
 See the [Policies](#policies) section for grading details.
 <!-- - Near the midterm, or during weeks in which a project is assigned, you will have more than one week to work on the current assignment. -->
 - Homeworks and projects have both visible and hidden autograder tests.
-The visible tests are mainly sanity checks, e.g. a probability is <= 1, and are visible to students while they do the assignment.
+The visible tests are mainly sanity checks.
+For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are doing the assignment.
 - The primary form of support students will have for homeworks and projects are the **office hours** we’ll host, and **Ed**.
 - Homeworks and projects must be completed individually.
 See the [Collaboration Policy](#collaboration-policy-and-academic-dishonesty) for more details.